Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Depinkings are fast

-where $c=1/1000>0$.\end{lemma}
+where $c=1/1000>0$. \end{lemma}

-With this,we will show that the first depinking time has an exponential moment.
+With this, we will show that the first depinking time has an exponential moment.

-\begin{lemma}[Proven in \secref{proof_firstdepinking}] Consider a chameleon process (without the modification in the previous Lemma) with $|V|\geq 300$ and $k\leq |V|/2$, started from an initial state $(\bz,R,P,W)\in\sC_k(V)$ with $|P|=\emptyset$.
-There exists a universal constant $K>0$ such that if the phase length parameter $T$ satisfies $T\geq 20\,\fT_{\IP(2,G)}(1/4)$, the first depinking time $D_1$ of this process satisfies: \end{lemma}
+\begin{lemma}[(Proven in Section~\ref{secprooffirstdepinking})] Consider a chameleon process (without the modification in the previous lemma) with $|V|\geq300$ and $k\leq |V|/2$, started from an initial state $(\bz,R,P,W)\in\sC_k(V)$ with $|P|=\varnothing$.
+There exists a universal constant $K>0$ such that if the phase length parameter $T$ satisfies $T\geq20 \fT_{\IP(2,G)}(1/4)$, the first depinking time $D_1$ of this process satisfies